6 Off-the-Beaten-Path Walking Safari Destinations

 Camping Makgadikgadi Pans - Photo by abi.bhattachan

 Botswana is pretty famous for its luxurious lodges and all-inclusive safaris.
 But let’s face it, elephants visiting your fly camp at night are hard to top.
-Strangely, Botswana isn’t a very popular walking safari destination.
+Strangely, walking safaris in Botswana aren’t very popular.
 As a tourist looking for under-the-radar destinations, you might want to take advantage of this.

 Group of San Bushmen - Photo by Mario Micklisch

 How does walking with the San Bushmen through the Makgadikgadi Pans sound like?
 With thousands of years of wildlife tracking experience and knowledge behind them, this nomadic tribespeople will show you a different face of Africa and welcome you into their community.

 For the chance to interact with elephants, head down to Selinda Game Reserve and the Okavango Delta.
 Here, walking safaris can be as relaxing or as demanding as you choose, from two-hour morning walks to full day treks through the unusual landscape, observing elephants, wild dogs, hyenas, jackals, leopards and a good deal of lion prides.